Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 ***

 ### Summary
-The similiar app can be adapted for many devices and different commands, just use the similiar frame work.
+This app can be adapted for many devices and different commands, just use the similiar frame work.
 Anyway have fun playing with it.

 Please reach out if you have any questions or comments.<br>